-1. You must have incurred dependent care expenses so you (and your spouse, if filing jointly) could work or look for work.
+- 1. You must have incurred dependent care expenses so you (and your spouse, if filing jointly) could work or look for work.
 However, if you looked for work but didn't find employment, and you (including your spouse, if filing jointly) don't have earned income for the year, you can't claim the credit.
-The expenses may be allowed if you're single and you attended school or if you're married filing jointly and one spouse attended school or was disabled at the time the expenses occurred.
-Refer to the "Disability" section on page 2 and the "Attending school" section on page 3.
+The expenses may be allowed if you are single and you attended school or if you are married filing jointly and one spouse attended school or was disabled at the time the expenses occurred.
+Refer to the "Disability" section on page 2 and the "Attending school" section on page 3. - 2.
+Your filing status must be single, head of household, qualifying widow(er), or married filing jointly.
+If your

-- 2. Your filing status must be single, head of household, qualifying widow(er), or married filing jointly.
-If your filing status is married filing separately, see "Married persons filing separately" on page 4. - 3.
+- filing status is married filing separately, see "Married persons filing separately" on page 4. - 3.
 The care must be for one or more qualifying individuals. - 4.
 The person who provided the care can't be your spouse, the parent of your qualifying individual, or a person whom you can claim as a dependent.
-If your child provided the care, they must have been age 19 or older by the end of 2018 and they can't be your dependent. - 5.
-The greater of your federal adjusted gross income (AGI) on Form OR-40-N or Form OR-40-P, line 29F, or your Oregon AGI on Form OR-40-N or Form OR-40-P, line 29S, must be less than the limit for your household size.
+If your child provided the care, they must have been age 19 or older by the end of 2018 and can't be your dependent. - 5.
+Your adjusted gross income (AGI) on Form OR-40, line 7, must be less than the limit for your household size.